jimwhite/ask_ai/README.md

 2. Set the environment variable `OPENAI_API_KEY` to your OpenAI API key.
 3. Load the magics in your jupyter notebook: `%load_ext ask_ai.magics`
+4. The default model is gpt-3.5-turbo with a max context of 2200 words.
+    For gpt-4 use: `%ai_settings --model=gpt-4`.
+    The default max context is 4400 words.
+    To also change that: `%ai_settings --model=gpt-4 --max_context=6000`.

 ## How to use
 Use `%%ai_ask` to start a new conversation, and `%%ai_continue` to continue an existing conversation.